whogopu/bulktool/README.md

 - results-test.csv
 - results-test.json

+If keepOldFiles = true, it will create the files in

+results-test-[device]-[YYYY-MM-DD--HH-mm].csv format.
+Eg "results-test-mobile-2021-12-28--18-51.csv".

 These files will contain the lab metrics for each succesful test result from the URLs in your 'urls.csv' file.
 The metrics extarcted are:

+- Performance Score
 - Time To First Byte in milisenconds (TTFB)
 - First Contentful Paint in miliseconds (labFCP)
 - Largest Contentful Paint in miliseconds (labLCP)